Posts Tagged ‘California’

 Posted by Warm Southern Breeze on Wednesday, February 13, 2013

 “Americans don’t go around carrying guns with the idea they’re using them to influence other Americans.
-There’s no reason why a citizen should be carrying loaded weapons.”
+There’s no reason why on the street today a citizen should be carrying loaded weapons.”

 -Ronald Reagan, then Governor of California, speaking in Sacramento, California, Tuesday, May 2, 1967, after “a dozen of the armed youth – members of Read the rest of this entry »